 Disorderly Conduct

 Disorderly conduct is a broad area of law that can include false fire alarms, false reports to police, and breaches of the peace.
-A breach of the peace can include public intoxication, which is what police officers often use to arrest people for a DUI on a bike.
+A breach of the peace can consist of public intoxication, which is what police officers often use to arrest people for a DUI on a bike.

 To prove disorderly conduct, the prosecutor must prove beyond a reasonable doubt that you: